NathanMcMillan54/FOMOSv2-CLtest/README.md

 If this doesn't go well it will probably end up like FOMOSv1 except it's a terminal.

+This is just a terminal replacement for Linux.

 # Setup
 ```shell script
 sh setup.sh